 - The Fortress – Featuring Matty Hong and Margo Hayes at the Fortress of Solitude, a world-class difficulty crag in Colorado that features some of America’s hardest routes – with the potential for more.

 - Cenote – Featuring Adolfo Trujillo in the Cenotes (sinkhole caverns with clear inland water) and climbing possibilities of coastal Mexico.

-- Keep The Lights On – A short feature on Memphis Rox, a community driven and crowd-funded café/climbing centre/community resource in Memphis that was featured in Black Ice for Reel Rock 15.
+- Keep The Lights On – A short feature on Memphis Rox, a community-driven and crowd-funded café/climbing center/community resource in Memphis that was featured in Black Ice for Reel Rock 15.

 - Foiled – Hazel Findlay takes on an E9 6c route “Muy Caliente” in Pembroke, featuring a 9-meter runout.

 Both Alex and Nina were featured in Reel Rock 14.
 For 16 they’ll be hosting intros and talks with some of the creators and stars of the films.
 If you’re into climbing docs, try our list of the best mountaineering movies and documentaries.